matomo-org/matomo/tests/README.txt

 	$ pear install --alldeps pear.phpunit.de/PHPUnit
 	Doc at: http://www.phpunit.de/manual/current/en/installation.html

-2) Configure PHPUnit: Edit the file piwik/tests/PHPUnit/phpunit.xml In this file, you will find the following lines.
+2) Configure PHPUnit: Copy the file piwik/tests/PHPUnit/phpunit.xml.dist as phpunit.xml.
+	In this file, you will find the following lines.
 	Please edit HTTP_HOST and REQUEST_URI to match the hostname and path of the Piwik files:
     <server name="HTTP_HOST" value="localhost"/>